ztatlock/ztatlock.net/site/index.md

   we branch out across diverse domains.
-Our work is unified by themes of making it easier to write tricky programs and figuring out how to ensure such programs are correct.
+Our work is unified by themes of making it easier to write tricky programs and figuring out how to ensure such code is correct.
 We rigorously prove our results and always build real, working systems[^1].
 Some of the domains we have explored include: